rickyminecraft/fence/README.md

 next build a pole and when you build at last 2 poles they while be connected by particules like a fence

-if you go to your config file and enable killmonster, everything who is not a player while be killed if they try to walkthrough this fence if you enable killplayer, player will be hurt (maybe really killed later if people ask)
+if you go to your config file and enable killmonster, monsters while be killed if they try to walkthrough this fence if you enable killplayer, player will be killed. if you enable KillPeacefull animals will be killed if you disable Dodamage then monster or player will only get hurt a bit

 break a pole block to remove a pole